Note: Hover your mouse over

 If you are uncertain how your farm will be classified under this rule, you can use this self-guided

 "Am I Covered?" determination tool.
 This short survey will take less than five minutes, and can help determine if your farm is covered and when compliance begins.
-If you prefer an offline tool, a printable flowchart is
+If you prefer an offline tool, use the flowchart on the "Is my farm covered by the new federal produce safety rules?" brochure.

 The Produce Safety Rule came into effect on January 26, 2016, and compliance dates for some parts of the rule—such as those related to sprout production—have already taken effect.
 For all other covered farms, there is a staggered schedule of compliance dates.
 Generally speaking, the smaller your farm, the more time you will have to meet the requirements of the rule.